About the NWRS

 A Return to a Natural System

 Hailstone Reservoir was historically a natural wetland.
 An earthen dam was constructed in 1939 by the Works Project Administration that increased this wetland to the 649-acre Hailstone Reservoir.
-Over the years heavy metals and salts accumulated in the reservoir and surrounding soil due to natural evaporation.
+Over the years salts accumulated in the reservoir and surrounding soil due to natural evaporation.
 In 2011, the earthen dam was removed to once again create a more natural flow through system.

 Page Photo Credits All photos courtesy of USFWS unless otherwise noted.